 Sweep hours, minutes, retrograde seconds, retrograde date, sweep chronograph seconds, 30-minute counter and 12-hour counter.

-Stainless steel or 18 carat rose gold Bremont Trip Tick® case construction with original hand engraved copper PVD treated inner barrel (material from HMS Victory).
+Stainless steel or 18 carat rose gold Bremont Trip Tick® case construction with original hand engraved copper DLC treated inner barrel (material from HMS Victory).
 Case diameter 43mm, lug width 22mm and case thickness 17mm.